discord-tickets/docs/docs/self-hosting/configuration.md

 <small>:material-factory: Default: `8169`</small>

+!!! inline end info "Info"
+	Ports lower than 1024 may require running as root to bind to.

 The port that Express will bind to.
 Unlike the [`HTTP_BIND`](#http_bind) port, this doesn't need to be open as it is proxied through the main web server.

-!!! info
-	Ports lower than 1024 may require running as root to bind to.

 ### `SUPER`